Recovering Risk-Neutral Moments from Options: Estimating nonlinear payoffs using projection

-Taking risk-neutral expectations on both sides, we obtain a projection estimate of the risk-neutral expectation. \begin{defn}[Projection estimator] Let $X$ collect terminal payoffs at $T$ (cash, the underlying, and options) evaluated on a state grid, and let $\hat\beta$ be the OLS coefficient vector from projecting the target payoff $Y$ on $X$.
+\begin{defn}[Projection estimator] Let $X$ collect terminal payoffs at $T$ (cash, the underlying, and options) evaluated on a state grid, and let $\hat\beta$ be the weighted least-squares solution in \eqref{eq:wls} from projecting the target payoff $Y$ on $X$.
 Then the projection estimator is defined by

 \end{defn}